 We like to spend the first half of our Hawaii trip at an affordable hotel or condo.
 That way we don’t feel bad about being out and about all day long and just coming back to sleep.

-Then, we head to a nicer resort (like Disney Aulani) to just relax and enjoy Hawaii resort amenities like awesome pool areas, kids clubs, on-site luaus, restaurants, room service, etc.
+Then, we head to a nicer resort (like Disney Aulani) to just relax and enjoy Hawaii resort amenities like awesome pool areas, kids clubs, on-site luaus, restaurants, room service, etc. Check out the latest prices and more details.

 3. Forgetting about resort fees/parking fees